 Revenue from services includes certain installation, extended warranty, customer support, consulting, training and education.
-It also can include certain revenue generated from the resale of equipment purchased on behalf of customers for installation service contracts we perform for customers.
-Such equipment may include towers, antennas, and other related materials.
+It also can include certain revenue generated from the resale of installation materials purchased on behalf of customers for installation service contracts we perform for customers.
 Maintenance and support services are generally offered to our customers over a specified period of time and from sales and subsequent renewals of maintenance and support contracts.